 • When should we avoid Mandukasana?

 Avoid Mandukasana (Frog Pose) if you have wrist, knee, or hip injuries.
 Pregnant individuals, those with high blood pressure, and recent abdominal surgery should also refrain.
 If you are dealing with digestive disorders, hernia, or heart issues, consult a professional before attempting the pose.

 • How many repetitions of Mandukasana are recommended?

-Incorporating Mandukasana into your regular yoga routine can offer a vast range of physical and mental benefits, from improved concentration and stability to better digestive health and emotional well-being.
+Incorporating Mandukasana into your regular yoga routine can offer many physical and mental benefits, from improved concentration and stability to better digestive health and emotional well-being.
 Mandukasana also has the potential to heighten focus, promote stability, and alleviate negative energies such as stress and anxiety through the activation of the Muladhara and Manipura chakras.

-This article is written from a health and wellness perspective only and is not a piece of medical advice.
+This article is written from a health and wellness perspective and is not medical advice.
 Kindly seek the help of a certified medical practitioner before initiating any treatment.